dmt94/project_1_plan/project_1_plan.md

             - between rows = 2
             - diagonal (left to right) = 9
             - anti-diagonal (right to left) = 7
+        - push diagonal divs into new array that represents movable areas

 4) Attach event listeners to buttons available on main screen 4.1 calls functions that set